intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ## 9.0 Job Control

-This section provides information on how to terminate jobs on the Devcloud.
+This section provides information on how to submit and terminate jobs on the Devcloud.

 ### 9.1 Submitting Jobs for a Specified Walltime